-Our team are genuine experts and understand all about extending leases – with considerable experience in this specialist area in acting for numerous leaseholders and freeholders in thousands of leasehold extension cases over the last 25 years.
+Our team are genuine experts and understand all about extending leases – with considerable experience in this specialist area in acting for numerous residential leaseholders and freeholders in thousands of leasehold extension cases over the last 25 years.

 We provide FREE initial phone advice on extending a lease

 - Our team can exist you with your lease extension – whether it’s an informal, voluntary agreement with your freeholder or if you go down the formal or statutory route in extending your lease by 90 years [click here to read about the risks involved in an informal lease extension]

 Our specialist team handle your case from beginning to end – working closely with specialist surveyors from the initial valuation of the premium you need to pay and application.
 We also work with you all the way, if necessary, to the First-Tier Tribunal (Property Chamber) [ known as the Leasehold Valuation Tribunal until it was renamed in July 2013] – though, fortunately, Tribunal disputes are fairly rare.

 - We work on a daily basis with surveyors who specialise in lease extension valuations.
 We strongly recommend that you get a proper valuation of the premium you need to pay for your lease extension from a specialist surveyor – and, as part of our service, we are happy to organise, on your behalf, a local specialist surveyor for the valuation

 We can help you in extending your lease either by taking your e-mail or phone instructions without having to see you face to face – or, alternatively, we can meet you in our offices in Wiltshire, Hampshire and Dorset.

 Our clients like us – in a recent client survey, 95% said that our service was “excellent” or “good”, with 98% saying they would be happy “recommending the firm to others”.
 That high degree of client satisfaction has helped us grow 1000% in just 12 years – just by getting our service right.